Slip and Fall Overview

 California does not cap most personal injury damages, though compensation may be reduced if you are found partially at fault under the state’s pure comparative negligence rule (California Civil Jury Instructions No. 406).

-Why Choose The Swanson Law Group for Your Slip and Fall Case in Thousand Oaks & Westlake Village
+Why Choose The Swanson Law Group for Your Slip and Fall Case in Thousand Oaks & Westlake Village?

 Get the help you need from a team you can trust